You probably played a version of the “broken telephone game” as a child, either at a party, in a classroom, or at home.

 The possibilities are endless.
 Model the kinds of telephone game sentences you know are likely to work with your children.

-When the time comes for them to choose words and sentences, they can follow your lead, or they may totally amaze you!
+When it’s their turn to choose words and sentences, they can follow your lead—or they might totally amaze you!